Lenders-Cooperative/django-redis-task-lock/README.md

 ```

 Take the above code as two example definitions.
-In the case of `bar`, a function call of `bar(1, arg2=2, arg3=3, arg4=4)` would get a lock name of `bar:4:2:3`
+In the case of `bar`, a function call of `bar(1, 2, 3, 4)` would get a lock name of `bar:4:2:3`

-If a specified string is not found in kwargs, the decorator will assume it's decorating a class function and
-and the user wants to use an instance attribute instead of a kwarg.
-For example, a function call of `ClassExample().foo(1)` would get a lock name of `foo:1:27`.
+In the case of `foo`, a function call of `ClassExample().foo(1)` would get a lock name of `foo:1:27`.

-To be specific, if a string is not found in kwargs, the decorator will then check if it's an attribute of args[0],
-which in the context of an instance function corresponds to `self`.
-This means that it is not possible for an attribute of a non-self parameter to be part of the lock_name.
+Using a list to specify an element of the lock name is very flexible.
+The first element should be a string specifing a function parameter.
+Each additional element of the list should specify either an attribute or an index of the previous element.
+The last element's string representation is used as the lock_name element.
+To give an example that showcases everything possible, `["self", "obj1", "dict1", "list1", 0]` would
+look for `self.obj1.dict1["list1"][0]` when generating the lock name.

 ## Examples
 ```python